ece362-purdue/proton-labs/project-vga/README.md

 In order to try out this project yourself:

 - Obtain a VGA monitor and a breakout board so you can connect it to your Proton board.
 The one we're using in this picture is [here](https://www.amazon.com/Portable-1024%C3%97600-Speakers-Multi-Function-Raspberry/dp/B0D53RRHMD) and we're using a VGA breakout adapter to split it into its constituent pins.

-Ensure that the LO_GRN, HI_GRN, BLUE_PIN, RED_PIN are consecutively placed with LO_GRN having the lowest GPIO number, as the pins will be used with the PIO which requires a consectutive bit mask to address each of the pins.
+- Ensure that the HSYNC, VSYNC, Green Return/Ground, Green Data, Blue Data, and Red Data pins are all connected consecutively.
+The example code starts from pin 16.
+This requirement has to do with how the PIO peripheral manages the connected GPIO pins.

 - Find the code here: https://github.com/vha3/Hunter-Adams-RP2040-Demos/tree/master/VGA_Graphics